100vision/100vision.github.io/src/zh/信息技术/SysOps/post94_ssl_acme_letsencrypt_01.md

 [Mon Jun  3 17:13:52 CST 2024] Reload success
 ```

-- auto renewal is scheduled to run by a cron job from the install process
+- 检查cron。auto renewal is scheduled to run by a cron job from the install process
 check and confirm that the cron job is already there.

 ```shell